Through our Outreach work,

 If you would like your

-organization to be considered for funds, you may apply in the early fall.
+organization to be considered for funds, you may apply in the coming

-available for download.
-Please note that the deadline is November 1.
+for download.
+Please note that the deadline is October 1.

 Shepherd Home in Bamenda, Cameroon